Dream Big for Your Future! Apply for a Thea Scholarship

 All accredited colleges, universities and institutes accept Thea Scholarships.

 Scholarship checks are sent directly to the educational institution of the student’s choice when proof of full-time registration is received at the Thea offices and the funds are applied to the student’s account.
 All of the scholarship will be applied to the student’s account the freshman year.
 Should the student not attend after registration and before the deadline for refunds, the scholarship funds might be returned to Thea.
 Students must register for full-time classes at an accredited educational institution on or before the second winter term after the scholarship is awarded.

-Students can defer their scholarship for a maximum of one (1) year, and transfer funds for a maximum of one (1) time.
+Students may defer their scholarship for a maximum of one (1) year.
+If a student chooses to defer, (s)he must provide proof of graduation date.
 Exceptions may be taken at the discretion of Thea staff for extreme cases.

 Click here to see all of the colleges and universities that match Thea Scholarships. * Note: The published matching scholarship numbers on this document may change without notice by the institution.
 To varify you must call the college or university.